MeganRoberts-dev/fit_horse/TESTING.md

 ### CSS

-I have used the recommended [CSS Jigsaw Validator](https://jigsaw.w3.org/css-validator) to validate all of my CSS files.
+The recommended [CSS Jigsaw Validator](https://jigsaw.w3.org/css-validator) was used to validate all CSS files.

 | Directory | File | Screenshot | Notes |
 | --- | --- | --- | --- |